-3 Pieces of Interview Feedback Hiring Managers Will Never Give You was originally published on Vault.
+3 Pieces of Interview Feedback Hiring Managers Will Never Give You was originally published on Firsthand.

 In conversations with hiring managers over the years, I’ve heard repeatedly that although there are a lot of great candidates out there, many don’t know how to interview effectively.
 I’ve also heard that there are a few common interview mistakes—like the three below—that can be fixed rather easily.

 After interviews, hiring managers all too often are thinking something like this: “Her answers were technically very good, and she answered all my questions thoroughly, but she sounded robotic and monotone, like she memorized her answers.
 I was feeling a little bored.”

 The reason for this reaction is commonly a result of candidates forgetting to be themselves while interviewing and thus they respond too formally, as though giving a prepared speech as opposed to having a conversation that unfolds naturally.
 The way to fix this mistake is easy: Approach your interviews like you’re talking with a friend you haven’t talked with in a while, like you’re updating them or sharing some new information.
 This relieves you of a lot of pressure and anxiety, making you more human and more engaging.

 The end result is you show up as yourself, and hiring managers get to see who you really are and have positive thoughts after speaking with you, like this: “She was someone I could really see myself working with.
 She was easy to talk to, relatable, and I could really picture her in the role.
 She seems like someone we’d all enjoy working with and who’d be a great addition to the team.”

 2. Lack of relevancy to the role when answering questions